harrisonm23-byte/Python_Training_Sets/README.md

         # LC2 can be a string (e.g., "low", "moderate", "high") or an integer (e.g., 1-10), depending on how we define it.
     }

 # Type of Harm (TH): the article's "mechanisms of action" classification.
-Each harm is characterized across SIX dimensions,each with its own set of values.
-Per footnote 55 the lists are not exhaustive.
-A real harm is one value drawn from each axis.
+#Each harm is characterized across SIX dimensions, each with its own set of values.
+# A real harm is one value drawn from each axis.
 TYPE_OF_HARM = {
     "type_of_injury":     ["Physical/Medical", "Financial", "Environmental", "Rights Violation"],
     "defendants_role":    ["Direct Action", "Product Developer", "Failure of Oversight", "Vicarious/Passive"],